 Multicloud is now a reality for many organizations, and it comes with challenges.
 But it’s also driven technological advancements for developer productivity.
 This guide is designed to map out high-level considerations to take advantage of these benefits for cloud-native development.

 Managing and automating multicloud environments

 IT is becoming more dynamic, based on virtual infrastructure both on-premise and off.
 This introduces significant complexity around self-service, governance and compliance, resource management, financial controls, and capacity planning.
-Cloud management and automation tools help maintain greater visibility and oversight across these disparate resources.
+Cloud management, automation, and enterprise resource planning (ERP) tools help maintain greater visibility and oversight across these disparate resources.